ajalt/clikt/docs/commands.md

----
-title: Commands
+# Commands
-sidebar: clikt_sidebar
-permalink: commands.html
----

 Clikt supports arbitrarily nested commands.
-You can add one command as a child of another with the {% include api.html pkg="core" fun="subcommands" text="echo" %} function, which can be called either in an `init` block, or on an existing instance.
+You can add one command as a child of another with the [`echo`](api/clikt/com.github.ajalt.clikt.core/subcommands.html) function, which can be called either in an `init` block, or on an existing instance.

 ## Executing Nested Commands

-For commands with no children, {% include api.html pkg="core"
-class="clikt-command" fun="run" text="run"%} is called whenever the
-command line is parsed (unless parsing is aborted from an error or an option like `--help`).
+For commands with no children,[`run`](api/clikt/com.github.ajalt.clikt.core/-clikt-command/run.html) is called whenever the command line is parsed (unless parsing is aborted from an error or an option like `--help`).